 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the period.
 Items subject to such estimates and assumptions include the useful life of capital assets and the amount recorded for donated food and distributed food (gifts-in-kind).
 Actual results could differ from those estimates.
-These estimates are reviewed annually and, as adjustments become necessary, they are recognized in the financial statements in the period in which they become known.

-(a) Contributed services:
+(g) Contributed services: